stevenjwoods/game-of-life/README.md

 </br>
 The following assumptions have been made:</br>

-  Cells are selected during seeding at random.
+  Cells are selected randomly for seeding the initial grid.

   All cell interactions occur simultaneously in an iteration.